 Neenia Barlatt-Higgins is a management consultant who specializes in supporting clients to enhance their employee and customer experiences.
 She currently a Manager at Accenture.
 Prior to joining Accenture, Neenia was a consultant at Booz Allen Hamilton and an Administrator within Higher Education (Director of Career and Alumni Services, Georgetown University; Career Counselor, Columbia University; Program Coordinator/Resident Director, Rutgers University; Graduate Assistant, Julliard School, etc.).
 In addition, Neenia is currently a doctoral student at George Washington University working on her doctoral dissertation focused on the development of leaders within the hospitality industry.
 Neenia supports On-Ramps to Careers by facilitating Career Development workshops for the students and also serving as a Board member and Internship Celebration Host Committee member.

 James Vollman, Secretary/Treasurer

 JD, President, Advanced Workforce Systems

 Valerie Jiggets leads and organizes in the field of youth and young adult empowerment and liberation.
-She emphasizes building strong community based relationships, academic and career advising, and organizing and facilitating opportunities for youth to engage in education around key life skills and social issues.
-Valerie has worked as a leader in the following organizations: The National Black Women’s Health Imperative, American Sociological Association, AKAR Institute, The Future Project, UMASS Center for Multicultural Advancement and Student Success and NYU-Global Social Change Leadership Institute.
-As an undergraduate student at Spellman College she studied sociology with a concentration in race and gender in higher education.
-Currently Valerie is earning an Masters in Education in Social Justice at the University of Massachusetts-Amherst.
+She emphasizes building strong community-based relationships, academic and career advising, and organizing and facilitating opportunities for youth to engage in education around key life skills and social issues.
+Valerie has worked as a leader in the following organizations: The National Black Women’s Health Imperative, American Sociological Association, AKAR Institute, The Future Project, UMASS Center for Multicultural Advancement and Student Success, and NYU-Global Social Change Leadership Institute.
+As an undergraduate student at Spellman College, she studied sociology with a concentration in race and gender in higher education.
+Currently, Valerie is earning a Masters in Education in Social Justice at the University of Massachusetts-Amherst.

 Director, Information Technology Academy, McKinley Technology High School